turol/utuputki/foreign/civetweb/docs/UserManual.md

 HTTP traffic coming at port 80 will be redirected to HTTPS port 443.

 It is possible to specify an IP address to bind to.
-In this case, an IP address and a colon must be pre-pended to the port number.
+In this case, an IP address and a colon must be prepended to the port number.
 For example, to bind to a loopback interface on port 80 and to all interfaces on HTTPS port 443, use `127.0.0.1:80,443s`.